 HEALTH CARE PROVIDERS

 Research on opioid misuse, and the effectiveness of prevention efforts in this area, allows healthcare professionals to continuously improve their approach to working with patients in need.
-Below we have included information about the latest research, important resources, and helpful tools for clinicians seeking to stay current about best practices in the field.
+Below we have included information about the latest research, important resources, and other helpful tools for clinicians.

 CDC Guidelines for Practice